 Boxed cornbread from Jiffy to Bob's Red Mill bake up without fail.
 But I've wanted to find a good recipe to make from scratch.
 Little did I know how many homemade versions existed and how different they all turned out.

-Actually, I have had a hard time finding a recipe that gets the basics right.
-They either seem to have no salt or no sugar – I want something in the middle.
-I’ve also had versions that turn out to be grease sponges – don’t be me wrong, you need some fat in cornbread, but nothing too crazy.
-And lastly, I’ve had several recipes result in an eggy texture, like it was trying to be a quiche.
+I had a hard time finding a recipe that got the basics right.
+They either seem to have no salt or no sugar - I want something in the middle.
+I also baked versions that turned out to be grease sponges - don't be me wrong, you need some fat in cornbread, but many recipes went overboard.
+Lastly, I've had a few recipes result in an eggy texture, like a wannabe quiche.

 - 1 cup all-purpose flour